Ahmed221b/N-Puzzle/README.md

 4 - The program stops when the heuristic value reaches 0 that means it's at the goal state.<br />
 5 - All the states starting from the initial state to the goal state is printed.<br />

+## Document with much more details is availble in the repo.